adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-1-FEATURES-README.md

   public static <K, V> java.util.Map<K, V> ofEntries(java.util.Map$Entry<? extends K, ? extends V>...);
 ```
 * none of the  key or value shoudln't be null otherwase NPE
+* duplicate key is not allowed otherwise IllegalArugment Excpetion value can be duplicate
 * of() are with 10 element and one witth var args for more then 10 element
 * UnsupportedOperationException if tried to modified add/remove/update the unmodifiable connection
 ---

 ## stream api enhancement

 ---